cyrilletuzi/vscode-angular-schematics/README.md

 - **Generated files will auto open!**
 - Promote **good practices** for component types

-### Differences with Angular Console

-If you've heard about Angular Console, you may ask what's the difference with this extension (which was released first).

-While this extension is specific to VS Code, Angular Console was first designed as a desktop app, and then ported to VS Code.
-As a consequence, some useful features like inferred options and auto-opening generated files are not possible in Angular Console (at least for now).

-So it's up to you: test both and see which one saves you more time.

 ## Sponsorship

 I started this project to help my students learning Angular.